 This surprised me a little bit, not because I had any false expectations, but this is something that many Kindle marketing “gurus” were insisting at the time would happen when you come off of a promotion.
 I just assumed I hadn’t given away enough copies to have a significant bounce.

 I’ve heard many times that you really only have a good uptick if you gave away over 10,000 copies.
-That was before it started going around the internet that Amazon changed their algorithm and now one free ebook download no longer equaled 1 purchased in their ranking.
+That was before it started going around the internet that Amazon changed their algorithm and now one free ebook download no longer equaled one purchased ebook in their rankings.
 Supposedly 10 freebies = 1 purchase.
 I have heard more recently that it’s like 20 freebies = 1 purchase.

-My second time doing a free promotion for the healing book was in July 2013, and on that occasion, I put more effort ahead of time into promoting it, such as asking friends who had written nice reviews on Amazon if they’d be willing to share the link the day the free promotion started.
-I also went around to different Promotion sites and submitted my deal to them all weeks in advance.
+My second time doing a free promotion for the healing book was in July 2013, not many months after the previous giveaway, and on that occasion I put more effort ahead of time into the promotion, such as asking friends who had written nice reviews on Amazon if they’d be willing to share the link the day the free promotion started.
+I also went around to different promotion sites and submitted my deal to them all weeks in advance.

 That’s why this time in June I thought if I do a free promotion of the Lies About Healing, I might not be able to give away 2000 copies again if a lot of my friends and fans had already gotten a copy of it.
 And to be honest, I was a little bit lazy with this third promotion as I was focusing more of my time and effort on promoting Lies About Tongues the following month.